FrancoVazza/JULIA/COVID19/README.md

 - a person is only infective while its personal counter has a time < its personal incubation time (randomly drawn); after this the person is diagnosed/isolated in 100% of cases (but can still die).
 - all infected people can infect others and will eventually develop a desease (questionable).

 The model can also account for the long-term effect of an effective reduced contagion rate, by reducing pinf0 at a given day; various histories can be compared.
+This is, of course, highly speculative and cannot factor in the effects of a multi-population scenario (e.g. infection starting at different times across the country).

 The model runs in a few tens of seconds to generate ~10 realization of the evolution over ~20 days, processing ~1e5 infected.